 Five Mile Drive & Trails

-Due to construction of a roundabout at the Pearl Street, park users must exit the park at Mildred Street. (except boathouse and ferry traffic) Learn More >
+Due to construction of a roundabout at the Pearl Street entrance, vehicles may encounter periodic traffic interruptions.
+Learn More >

 View Larger Map (pdf)

 All trails are foot traffic only.
 There are no trails in Point Defiance Park designated for bicycles.

 - Spine Trail - 1.3 miles one way / 2.6 miles round trip

 - Square Trail - 4.6 miles Outer Loop